amir4976/chengeBGbyTime/README.md

 1. Clone the repository or download the source code.
 2. Ensure you have Python installed on your system.
-3. Add two img inside project folder
+3. Add two img inside project folder with name of day.png and night.png
-4. add your wallpaper path inside project
-5. Run the `wallchenge.py` script using Python.
+4. Run the `wallchenge.py` script using Python.
-6. The application will display a window showing whether it's currently day or night.
+5. The application will display a window showing whether it's currently day or night.
-7. The wallpaper will automatically change between day and night backgrounds based on the time of day.
+6. The wallpaper will automatically change between day and night backgrounds based on the time of day.

 ## Customization